Assistant Director of Athletics - Operations

 Prior to joining Baker, Patch was a consultant at Cerner Corporation where he provided technology support to hospitals and healthcare centers across the United States.
 Before Cerner, he pursued a career in strength and conditioning and interned with the Colorado Buffaloes and Missouri Tigers.

 He earned his bachelor’s degree in exercise science from Baker University in 2010.
-A former defensive end for the Wildcats, Patch holds two school records and was a two-time Academic All-American and three-time All-Conference selection.
+A former defensive end for the Wildcats, Patch holds two school records and was a two-time NAIA Scholar-Athlete and three-time All-Conference selection.

-Currently, Patch is working towards his Masters of Business Administration degree from Baker University and is expected to graduate in February of 2014.
+In 2014, Patch earned his Masters of Business Administration degree from Baker University.